CAC2 Research Explained

-CAC2 members who are also professionals in the field of childhood cancer research find and curate important work and provide pointers and explanations for our general membership.
-Laurie Orloski, PharmD, found and curated the article in the link below:
+CAC2 members and guests who are also professionals in the field of childhood cancer research find and curate important work and provide pointers and explanations for our general membership.
+CAC2 Member Laurie Orloski, PharmD, found and curated the article in the link below:

 - It is well appreciated that cancer is a disease of the human genome, arising from alterations in DNA.